 While social media and blog comments make it so that you are accessible to students, you still need a reliable way to reach most of your students.
 This can be easily done by offering a subscription to an email list on your blog.
 The email list will probably be the most reliable way to update students on new blog posts and important announcements.

 You can build an email subscription box and manage the list by using a service like MailChimp.
 The service is free if you have under 2000 subscribers.
-Some schools will set up private in network email announcement lists for this task.
-If you’re managing your own email list, make sure to keep your email announcements to a minimum level as sending out emails whenever you make a blog post can be annoying and lead to people unsubscribing.
+Some schools will set up private in-network email announcement lists for this task.
+If you’re managing your own email list, make sure to keep your email announcements to a minimum level, as sending out emails whenever you make a blog post can be annoying and lead to people unsubscribing.

 6. Make Your Blog Parent Friendly

 Your blog should be focused on the parents as well.
-You want the blog to be a helpful resource that allows them to keep track of what their children are learning in your classroom.
+You want the blog to be a helpful resource that allows them to track what their children are learning in your classroom.
 It’s also a great way to reach out to parents about important announcements and events.
 Most parents only find out what’s going on in the classroom when they come in to discuss grades or attend PTA meetings.
 That’s why they’ll appreciate it if your blog creates content and resources to keep them updated.

 Those are some of the many great strategies you can utilize to build a high-level education blog for your classroom.
 Remember, it’s not about creating a blog and posting helpful content.
 You have to integrate the blog into your classroom so that the students and parents start following it.